loki36/user-otp/user_otp/3rdparty/multiotp/readme.txt

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
-2013-08-20 4.0.4  SysCo/al Adding an optional group attribute for the user
-                            (which will be send with the Radius Filter-Id option) Adding scratch passwords generation (if the token is lost)
+2013-08-23 4.0.6  SysCo/al base32_encode() is now RFC compliant with uppercases
+                           GetUserTokenQrCode() and GetTokenQrCode() where buggy
+                           GetScriptFolder() use now __FILE__ if the full path is included When doing a check in the CLI header, @... is automatically removed from the username if the user doesn't exist, and the check is done on the clean name Added a lot of tests to enhance release quality 2013-08-21 4.0.5  SysCo/al Fixed the check of the cache lifetime Adding a temporary server blacklist during the same instances Default server timeout is now set to 1 second 2013-08-20 4.0.4  SysCo/al Adding an optional group attribute for the user (which will be send with the Radius Filter-Id option) Adding scratch passwords generation (if the token is lost)